computational-psychology/hrl/docs/calibration/how-high-resolution-lum-is-achieved.md

 ## The problem with 8 bits

-A standard graphics card drives a monitor with 8 bits per colour channel.
+A standard graphics card drives a monitor with 8 bits per color channel.
 For a greyscale image, where red, green and blue all carry the same value, that gives `2**8 = 256` distinguishable intensity levels between black and white.